Twin Perspectives

 There is also a lovely tearoom here, ideal for a cup of tea and slice of cake after a walk around the estate.

-This National Trust site also has a small, but perfectly formed, Sensory Garden, which Olive thoroughly enjoyed exploring.
-A great little place to add to the list when considering things to do in Norfolk with children.
+This National Trust site also has a small, but perfectly formed, Sensory Garden, which my daughter really enjoyed exploring.

 horsey wind pump